Alexandre Obolensky

 Alexandre Obolensky (1952–2018) was a Belgian painter, scenic designer and exhibition designer.

 Obolensky was born in Brussels in 1952.
 He graduated from the Institut Saint-Luc in 1970.
 From 1978 he was employed as a set painter by La Monnaie, becoming an independent artist and designer in 1982.
-As a freelancer he worked for various theatres, ballets and operas, in several different countries, including the Théâtre du Rond-Point in Paris.
+As a freelancer he worked for various theatres, ballets and operas, in several countries, including the Théâtre du Rond-Point in Paris.
 Together with François Schuiten he produced a number of murals, including La Tour Infinie in Louvain-la-Neuve (2010).
 The pair also worked together for Expo 2000 in Hanover and Expo 2005 in Aichi, and designed the exhibition space of Train World in Schaarbeek.